 The most common Techwear garments you’ll find are jackets, mid layers, base layers, pants, shoes, and accessories.
-Mind-blowing I know – but with Techwear, each item holds a special function or reason for being.
+For an thorough breakdown of each type of garment, see Part 2.

 Reigning Champ via Haven

 A softshell is less bulletproof than a hardshell, but still weather resistant.
 It trades impermeability for comfort and style.
 Softshells vary wildly in design, but usually have a few of the following functions: breathable, water repellant, wind resistant, quick-drying, quieter during movemnt, and stretch.
 Often they'll have a weatherproofing treatment on top of the fabric as well.

 Jackets in Between